nongrate777/marina/wp-content/plugins/easy-wp-smtp/readme.txt

 10. Setup Wizard - Step 2

 == Changelog ==

+= 2.11.0 - 2025-05-28 =
+- IMPORTANT: Support for PHP 7.2 has been discontinued.
+If you are running this version, you MUST upgrade PHP before installing or upgrading to Easy WP SMTP v2.11.
+Failure to do that will disable Easy WP SMTP functionality.
+* Added: New transactional mailer: MailerSend integration.
+* Fixed: Microsoft Outlook basic auth deprecation notice dismissal.

 = 2.10.0 - 2025-03-04 =
 * Fixed: Emails queue runner Action Scheduler task deadlock issue.